caoilte/caoilte.github.io/_posts/2014-09-29-bending-jaxb-to-the-will-of-scala-1-of-2.md

 ## Background ##

-The use-case that I am exploring the background to in this series of blog posts was modelling the [Atom Syndication Format][atom-syndication-spec] in appropriately typed Scala Case Classes that serialize to the corresponding XML as cleanly and concisely as possible.
+The use-case that I am exploring in this series of blog posts was modelling the [Atom Syndication Format][atom-syndication-spec] in appropriately typed Scala Case Classes that serialize to the corresponding XML as cleanly and concisely as possible.
 My (nearly complete) implementation is available [here][atomizer-github].

 I wanted to avoid scala-xml because of the (perhaps un-justified) bad press it gets.
 Jackson and json4s both have XML bindings, but they are not flexible enough to accurately map the complete Atom Specification.
 The only other well supported Scala xml library that I am aware of is [scalaxb].
 I have used that before and it is very good.
 However,